v154c1/sage_video/README.md

 This plays the small video file on the server and the pre-encoded stripes on nodes.

 #### Performance:
-On our system with 5 nodes, each driving four 1080p displays, it is possible to use the direct method for formats up to 4K30p.
-For higher resolutions, it is needed to prepare the video into stripes.
+In our setup with five nodes, each driving four 1080p displays, it is possible to use the direct method for formats up to 4K30p.
+For higher resolutions or fps, it is necessary to first prepare the video into stripes.

 ## 2. Network streaming of video to SAGE2 using a virtual web camera and external streaming software